bitergia-analytics/bap-deployment-toolkit/docs/deployment_and_config.md

   and warnings about expired certs on Let's Encrypt.

-After configuring these parameters, you need to configure the instances of the task scheduler (Mordred) and Nginx virtual host.
-You need a task scheduler for each project you want to analyze.
-Check the section about configuring Mordred for more information about how to setup the task scheduler.
+After configuring these parameters, you need to configure the instances of the task scheduler (GrimoireLab) and Nginx virtual host.
+Check the section about configuring GrimoireLab for more information about how to setup the task scheduler.

-- `mordred_setups_repo_url`: URL of the git repository where the configuration for each project/mordred instance are stored.
-- `instances`: Mordred and Nginx virtual host configurations.
-Create as many entries of project as you might need.
+- `instance`: GrimoireLab and Nginx virtual host configurations.
-- `instances.project`: name of the project to analyze.
-- `instances.tenant`: the name of the tenant for this OpenSearch Dashboards endpoint..
+- `instance.sortinghat` (Optional): Active SortingHat endpoint `true | false` (by default is `false`).
-- `instances.public`: OpenSearch Dashboards with anonymous access `true | false`.
-If the variable is not defined the OpenSearch Dashboards is private.
+- `instance.public` (Optional): OpenSearch Dashboards with anonymous access `true | false`.
+If the variable is not defined the OpenSearch Dashboards is private (by default is `false`).
-- `instances.mordred.overwrite_roles` (optional): overwrite roles and tenant `true | false`.
-- `instances.mordred.password`: strong password for the modred user of this tenant.
-- `instances.mordred.sources_repository`: repository with the list of data sources to analyze on this project.
-- `instances.mordred.host`: on which mordred VM host will deploy the container (e.g. `0`).
-- `instances.sortingaht.tenant`: the name used here will be used to store the data from
-- `instances.sortinghat.dedicated_queue` (optional): to run identities jobs on a dedicated queue.
-   This will also create a dedicated worker for these tasks.
-The possible values are `true` or `false`.
-By default is set to `false`.
-- `instances.sortinghat.openinfra_client_id` (optional): OpenInfraID Oauth2 client ID for private API.
-When the parameter is not set, it will only obtain members from the public API that doesn't contain email information. (by default is "").
-Only works with dedicated queues.
-- `instances.sortinghat.openinfra_client_secret` (optional): OpenInfraID Oauth2 client secret for private
-   API (by default is "").
-Only works with dedicated queues.
-- `instances.nginx.fqdn`: full qualified domain name (e.g. `bap.example.com`)
+- `instance.fqdn`: full qualified domain name (e.g. `bap.example.com`)
   where BAP will be available.
-- `instances.nginx.http_rest_api`: Open OpenSearch HTTP rest API only if the variable is defined with the value `true`.

-**IMPORTANT**: When there are multiple instances that will use the same SortingHat tenant, be sure the `instances.sortinghat` configuration is exactly the same on all those entries.
-Unexpected errors can appear, if the parameters are different.

 #### OpenID Configuration (Optional)